On weakly and strongly popular rankings: Relationships involving weakly and strongly popular rankings

-In this section, we study the relationship between absolutely and simply popular rankings.
-We first place absolutely and simply popular rankings in the context of Kemeny consensus rankings in Section~\ref{se:revisit}.
-Then in Section~\ref{se:6voters} we show that for as few as six voters, the two notions of popularity may not be equivalent and that at the heart of this lies Condorcet's paradox.
-Building upon our 6-voter example, in Section~\ref{se:condition} we derive a sufficient, but not necessary condition for an absolutely popular ranking to be simply popular as well.
+In this section, we study connections between weakly and strongly popular rankings, and between other concepts involving rankings.
+We first place weakly and strongly popular rankings in the context of Kemeny consensuses in Section~\ref{se:revisit}.
+Then in Section~\ref{se:6voters} we show that for as few as six voters, the two notions of popularity are not equivalent and that at the heart of this lies Condorcet's paradox.
+Building upon our six-voter example from Figure \ref{fi:ex}, in Section~\ref{se:condition} we derive a sufficient, but not necessary condition for a weakly popular ranking to be strongly popular as well.
 This condition opens a way to prove in Section~\ref{se:5voters} that for up to five voters the two notions are equivalent.